-Project Fee includes all food, accommodation, airport/ferry pickup, in-country support, project activities and research support.
+Project Fee includes all food, accommodation, in-country support, project activities and research support.

 What’s Not included

-Flights, insurance, visas (if applicable) and vaccinations.
+Flights, insurance, airport pickup, ferry costs, visas (if applicable) and vaccinations.
 Full assistance will be provided in getting all these arranged if you choose our Premium Support.

 If conducting your own study you will need to apply for a special permit.
 It is possible to apply for it yourself, however it can take several months and you will need to travel to the capital several times, requiring a lot of time and effort.
 Alternatively we can arrange this for an extra fee – please contact us for further information.